 A "posted worker" is an employee who is sent by his/ her employer to carry out a service in another EU Member State on a temporary basis.
 Council Directive 96/71/EC defines a posted worker as a ‘person who, for a limited period of time, carries out his or her work in the territory of an EU Member State other than the State in which he or she normally works’.
 The definition does not include individuals who decide of their own accord to seek employment in another Member State, seagoing personnel in the merchant navy or the self-employed.

-Council Directive 96/71/EC on the posting of workers in the framework of the provision of services was transposed into Irish law as a miscellaneous provision of the Protection of Employees (Part-time Work) Act 2001.
-The Act provides that the full range of Irish employee protection legislation applies to workers posted to work in, or otherwise working in the State.
+Council Directive 96/71/EC on the posting of workers in the framework of the provision of services was transposed into Irish law by means of the Protection of Employees (Part-time Work) Act 2001.
+This provides that the full range of Irish employee protection legislation applies to workers posted to work, or otherwise working, in the State.

-As a result of the concerns that the framework Directive (Council Directive 96/71/EC) was not being fully complied with, the European Commission adopted additional legislation to provide for improved monitoring of posting situations and to improve compliance with existing rules on posted workers.
-A new Directive, EU Directive 2014/67/EU on the enforcement of Directive 96/71/EC (“the Framework Directive”) concerning the posting of workers in the framework of the provision of services was adopted in May 2014.
-The new Directive was transposed into Irish law on 28 July 2016 in the form of S.I.
+Concerns in relation to the enforcement of Council Directive 96/71/EC led to the adoption in May 2014 of EU Directive 2014/67/EU on the enforcement of Directive 96/71/EC (“the Framework Directive”) concerning the posting of workers in the framework of the provision of services which was transposed into Irish law on 28 July 2016 by means of S.I.
 412 of 2016 - European Union (posting of Workers) Regulations 2016.

-- a new requirement on foreign service providers when posting workers to Ireland to notify the Workplace Relations Commission (WRC).
+• a requirement on foreign service providers when posting workers to Ireland to notify the Workplace Relations Commission (WRC).
 The service provider must provide certain information (using the prescribed Form of Declaration below) which will enable the WRC to monitor posting activity and ensure compliance with posting rules;

-- the introduction of a defence of due diligence for the contractor in any claim before the WRC.
+• a defence of due diligence for the contractor in any complaint before the WRC.
 The regulations set out in detail the test or criteria which the contractor will have to satisfy in order to avail of the defence of due diligence;

 The Form of Declaration may be submitted to: